About Our Sapsik'ʷałá Program

 Tribal Advisory Council: The UO College of Education in consortium with the Nine Federally Recognized Tribes of the State of Oregon initiated the Sapsik’ʷałá (Teacher) Project in 2002.
 The recruitment, support, pre-service training, and in-service mentorship of American Indian and Alaska Native teachers will be developed together with the oversight of the council.
 We are privileged to have the following people as members of the Sapsik’ʷałá (Teacher) Advisory Council:

-Cow Creek Band of Umpqua Indians – Vice Chair, Sandy Henry
+Cow Creek Band of Umpqua Indians – Jess Jackson

-Confederated Tribes of Siletz Indians of Oregon – Candace Hill
+Confederated Tribes of Siletz Indians of Oregon – Vice Chair, Candace Hill

 Confederated Tribes of the Warm Springs Reservation – Valerie Switzler and Carol Dick